projetmbc/for-writing/@prism/contrib/products/lua/readme/how-to-create.md

     - PALETTE
 -->

-Create a palette using lua
+Create a palette using Lua
 --------------------------

 > ***CAUTION.*** *Only the folders `dev` (for creation) and `palettes` (for submission) are used for palette creation.
 Don't modify any other folders.*